On September 25th, 2024, we released v2 of the Apps SDK. To learn what’s new and how to upgrade, see Migration FAQ and Migration guide.

 Canva supports a subset of International Components for Unicode (ICU).

 The Canva translation process supports a subset of ICU MessageFormat syntax.
-For more information about ICU, see the official FormatJS documentation.
+For more information about ICU, see the official FormatJS documentation(opens in a new tab or window).

 This section describes the supported ICU syntax, with recommendations and examples.